 Pick an activity

-It comes as no surprise that the Sultanate, and its over 3,000km of coastline and rich marine life, draw in water sport enthusiasts from around the globe.
-Diving in particular is a major draw for adventurers, with hotspots such as Al Khayran, Al Fahil Island, Daymaniyat Islands, and Al Makbara Bay, known as renowned diving spots.
+It comes as no surprise that the Sultanate, with over 3,000km of coastline and rich marine life, has become one of the world’s fastest-growing diving spots.
+Areas such as Al Khayran, Al Fahil Island, Daymaniyat Islands and Al Makbara Bay are incredibly popular with the discerning diver.

-Several tour operators are specialised in water sport activities, such as snorkelling, sailing, jet skiing, and kayaking.
+Several tour operators specialise in water sports, such as snorkelling, sailing, jet skiing, and kayaking.
 For those visitors seeking their own water adventures, yachts and boats are also available for hire.

 MOUNTAIN BIKING & CYCLING

-Cycling and mountain biking has witnessed a rise in popularity in the Sultanate, with both amateur and professional cyclists appreciating the country for its stunning diverse landscapes and the new challenge that riding in Oman presents.
+Cycling and mountain biking has risen in popularity in the Sultanate, with both amateur and professional cyclists appreciating the country for its stunning diverse landscapes and the new challenge that riding in Oman presents.

-Visitors can step into the professionals footsteps by availaing any of the road or mountain biking excursions offered by a local tour operator.
-Alternatively, adventurers can do their own exploration of areas such as Al Hamra, Al Jebel Al Akhdar, Jebel Shams, Musandam and Yiti.
+Visitors can experience Oman on two wheels by booking any of the road or mountain biking excursions offered by a local tour operator.
+Alternatively, adventurers can find their own path in areas such as Al Hamra, Al Jebel Al Akhdar, Jebel Shams, Musandam and Yiti.

-Visitors can still enjoy a taste of the traditional Bedouin lifestyle by setting off on a desert safari in the A'Sharqiyah Sands and Rub Al Khali.
-Noting quite beats sunset on a camel’s back.
-Several local tour operators are specialized in offering camel safaris.
+Visitors can still enjoy a taste of the traditional Bedouin lifestyle by setting off on a desert safari in the A’Sharqiyah Sands and Rub Al Khali.
+Nothing quite beats seeing the sun set while on a camel’s back.
+Several local tour operators offer comprehensive camel safaris.

 From rock climbing to abseiling, Oman offers plenty of stunning spots for more experienced mountaineers.
 It is recommended to always keep an eye on the weather, wadis and roads can quickly flood in case of rain.

-Enthusiasts will know Jebel Misht as a perfect location for some serious alpine-style rock climbing.
-Easier options are offered by the Via Ferrata routes managed by the Alila Jebel Akhdar Resort & Spa on Jebel Akhdar, including a 22-metre bridge walk across the mouth of a cave, or the Via Ferrata route on Jebel Shams.
+Experienced climbers will know Jebel Misht as a perfect location for some serious alpine-style rock climbing.
+Easier options are offered on the Via Ferrata routes managed by the Alila Jebel Akhdar Resort & Spa on Jebel Akhdar, which also includes a 22-metre bridge walk across the mouth of a cave, or the Via Ferrata route on Jebel Shams.

-It might come as a surprise that golf has a surprisingly long history in the Sultanate, dating back to 1970s.
+Golf has a history in the Sultanate dating back to 1970s.
 With world-class golf clubs in Muscat – the Al Mouj Golf Club, Muscat Hills Golf and Country Club, Ghala Valley Golf Club, and the Ras Al Hamra Golf Club - perfect golfing weather is usually experienced between September and May, and during the evenings in Summer.

 STAND UP PADDLE BOARDING (SUP)